Liloapocalipstick/empleoweb/README.md

-# replit.md
+# Portal de Empleos

+Portal integral de empleos construido con React, Express.js y PostgreSQL.

 ## Overview

 This is a comprehensive job portal web application built with React, Express.js, and PostgreSQL.
-The platform serves two distinct user types: job seekers who can browse and apply for positions, and employers who can post jobs and manage applications.
-The application features a modern, responsive design with comprehensive authentication, job management, and application tracking capabilities.
+The platform serves two distinct user types: job seekers who can browse and apply for positions, and employers who can post job listings and manage applications.
+The application features a modern, responsive design with real-time filtering, secure authentication, and a robust database schema supporting complex job matching workflows.

 ## User Preferences